alibaba/bifrostui/packages/bui-core/src/Transition/index.en-US.md

 };
 ```

-## event
+## Events

-The Transition component will trigger the corresponding event every time the state changes and return the corresponding DOM node as much as possible in the parameters.
+The Transition component triggers corresponding events whenever there is a state change, and returns the corresponding DOM node in the parameters if possible.
-The triggering timing corresponding to the tense is as follows:
+The timing of the event triggers based on tenses is as follows:
-Enter, exit: after the change and before the action is triggered
+enter, exit: after `in` changes, before action triggers
--Ing: After the action starts (action in progress)
+-ing: after the action starts (during the action)
--Ed: After the action is completed
+-ed: after the action ends

 ```tsx
 import { Button, Transition, Stack } from '@bifrostui/react';